Growing an online business is nothing short of exhausting work.

 The quickest way to narrow down a list of potential suitors is to get clear on what you don’t want.
 This means identifying the warning signs of bad SEO agencies and giving them the stiff arm.

-As a general rule of thumb, be wary of SEO agencies that make promises and guarantees (other than money-back guarantees).
+As a general rule of thumb, be wary of cheap SEO agencies that make promises and guarantees (other than money-back guarantees).
 If a company is promising to have you ranking number one on Google in 90 days or less, they’re full of it.
 Nobody can promise a number one ranking under any circumstances.

 It’s also wise to think about your budget and cross off agencies that far exceed the price you’re able to pay.
 (There’s a case to be made for stretching your budget slightly to get the right fit, but if you’re having to 2X or 3X your budget, you’re searching the wrong aisles.)